 Studies indicate that formally training undergraduates how to do effective scientific outreach greatly enhances the probability of these students going on to become STEM teachers or to continue to do informal science education that communicates the value of science to the public.
 Naturalist Outreach Practicum is an innovative, interdisciplinary service-learning course on how to do effective scientific outreach and to organize outreach events (http://blogs.cornell.edu/naturalistoutreach).

 As a major portion of their training, the Cornell students in Naturalist Outreach [Entom 3550, 4cr] participate in what is effectively a speakers bureau where teachers request hands-on presentations about understanding nature and environmental biology for their classes.
 Naturalist Outreach students are reaching students in seven counties in Central NY and neighboring states (NJ, PA).
 Naturalist Outreach students speak to 2nd grade through middle school classes most frequently, but work with all ages at community events like the NY State Fair and Insectapalooza.
-Since 1998, Dr. Rayor and her 303 students have spoken to 2362 groups and reached ~98,800 people (classroom presentations= 56,300 people; large outreach events= 42,500 people).
+Since 1998, Dr. Rayor and 354 Cornell students have given outreach presentations to 2908 classes or community groups, reaching over 111,350 people (individual presentations = 61735 people; as part of larger community events = 52578).
 Because her service-learning course is so innovative, Dr. Rayor has recently been invited to speak about it at six symposia or universities.
 She has also just been awarded a NSF-Directorate for Education and Human Resources grant in large part to give a professional development workshop entitled ‘Improving undergraduate education through science outreach’ that will help faculty from other institutions develop similar science outreach courses, programs, or events.